 Good food and good food culture has been shown to lead to not only healthier, happier and more fulfilled children, but to improved educational attainment.
 Evidence from areas in the country that already provide universal free school meals shows that children eat more healthily and perform better academically.
 Schools in those areas have also reported improved behaviour and atmosphere as a result of all pupils eating together every day.

 We believe that the school lunchtime is a great opportunity for all our children to sit down together and enjoy their healthy and tasty meal, while developing their social skills.
 We therefore hope that all parents will take up this offer of a free school meal for our infant pupils (Year R, 1 and 2).

-Principals newsletter and menu can be viewed by clicking on the links below:
+The current lunch menu can be viewed by clicking on the link below:

 As an alternative, children may bring a packed lunch.
 This needs to be put in a suitable container clearly marked with your child’s name and class.
 Any drinks provided must not be in glass bottles or cans.
 Water bottles are available from the school office.

 Free School Meals

 If you are in receipt of a benefit listed below, you may be entitled to Free School Meals:

 - Child Tax Credit (without working Tax Credit) and an annual income of £16,190

 - Employment and Support Allowance (Income Related)